Knock Off (film): Production

 The film was announced at the 1997 American Film Market.

-The film’s music was credited to Ron and Russell Mael of American new wave band Sparks.
+The film's music was credited to Ron and Russell Mael of American new wave band Sparks.
 In an interview with historian and critic Aaron Hillis, they noted that, although they maintained a positive friendship with Tsui Hark through their attempts to produce a film adaptation of Mai, the Psychic Girl, due to studio pressure the score ultimately ended up being more the work of additional music composer Varouje Hagopian than them.

 Release

 Knock Off opened in the United States on September 4, 1998.
-It took the 4th spot and grossed in $5,516,2311 at 1800 theaters, at an average of $3,064 for the weekend.
+It took the 4th spot and grossed in $5,516,2311 at 1,800 theaters, at an average of $3,064 for the weekend.
 From there it grossed a total of $10.3 million in US ticket sales.

 Reception

-Knock Off holds an 10% approval rating on Rotten Tomatoes based on 40 reviews.
+Knock Off holds a 10% approval rating on Rotten Tomatoes based on 41 reviews.
 The site's consensus states: "Muddled plot; stiff acting."
 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

 Joe Leydon of Variety called it "an exuberantly cheesy action opus" that is made worth watching by Tsui Hark's directing despite its confusing and formulaic plot.
 Paul Tatara of CNN wrote that it is "the most incomprehensible mess I've ever had to sit through", and Jeff Vice of the Deseret News called it "incompetent in almost every aspect of filmmaking".
 Kevin Thomas of the Los Angeles Times, however, called it Van Damme's best film to date and said it has crossover appeal due to its humor.